Myanmar president, close Suu Kyi friend, says he’s retiring

 - He attends an elite university but lives in a crowded, leaky trailer VIEW

-After Htin Kyaw became president, Suu Kyi became Myanmar’s de facto leader when she was named state councilor, a title created for the country’s once-leading voice for democracy since she is constitutionally banned from the presidency.
+After Htin Kyaw became president, Suu Kyi became Myanmar’s de facto leader when she was named state councilor, a position created for the country’s once-leading voice for democracy since she is constitutionally banned from the presidency.
+By mutual agreement, Htin Kyaw, acted as a proxy for Suu Kyi, who is also foreign minister.

+Myanmar has two vice presidents, and according to its constitution, one of them, Myint Swe, will serve as acting president.
+He was nominated for vice president by the military, which enjoys special privileges over the government.

+When a vote is taken for a new president by both houses of parliament, the choice will be among Myint Swe, the other vice president, Henry Van Thio, who was elected by the upper house of parliament, and a third candidate to be put forward by the lower house, which had nominated Htin Kyaw.